Skip to main content

 5. Lexis+ Agreement Analysis

-Lexis+ Agreement Analysis is aimed at lawyers who need to match a negotiated clause against alternate language.
-Its official product page describes proprietary AI and machine learning that finds highly negotiated clauses and compares them with alternate clause language inside the Lexis+ legal research environment.
+Lexis+ Agreement Analysis is for lawyers who need to compare a negotiated clause with other wording.
+Its page says it finds heavily changed clauses and shows other clause language inside Lexis+.

 That is a different job than general contract upload analysis.
 The buyer already has a research-backed comparison need rather than a request to summarize or extract from an arbitrary contract set.